 My health care career has been dedicated to supporting some of our most vulnerable infants and their moms.
-I have been a nurse for 35 years, spending over 15 years of my early career at the bedside caring for NICU patients and their families.
+I have been a nurse for over 15 years, spending several years at the bedside in high risk labor and delivery and then caring for vulnerable NICU patients and their families.
 As a leader, I have the opportunity to go upstream in helping to remove barriers to care for families and my experience provides a broader understanding of the fragility of many of the families we serve.
 Health care before and during a pregnancy are, of course, critically important.
-However the postpartum period is especially vulnerable for moms.
+However, the postpartum period is especially vulnerable for moms.
 Having consistent, reliable access to health care helps ensure a mother can get the physical, mental and emotional health care supports she needs to ensure she and her baby are healthy and thriving.
 In addition, pregnancy-related complications can surface days to weeks to months after delivery, with maternal morbidity and mortality continuing to be of significant concern across the nation and here in Wisconsin.
-It's disheartening that moms of color and those living in rural areas face significantly higher rates of preventable maternal injury and death resulting in disparities with lasting impacts for families across our state.
+It's disheartening that moms of color and those living in rural areas continue to face significantly higher rates of preventable maternal injury and death resulting in disparities with lasting impacts for families across our state.

-The postpartum period is a critical time for a mom's health overall as their body is adjusting and recalibrating to their new normal; this period is especially critical for moms with any chronic conditions, many of which are often impacted by pregnancy.
+The postpartum period is an important time for a mom's health overall as their body is adjusting and recalibrating to their new normal; this period is especially critical for moms with any chronic conditions, many of which are often impacted by pregnancy.
 Support from their health care providers is crucial so they can learn how to manage their health and well-being in their new normal.
 In the year following pregnancy, some moms may seek contraception support, others may need medical attention to be at their optimal health, others may become pregnant again and some may need treatment for postpartum depression or anxiety.
-Maternal depression has significant impacts on child development and well-being; suicide is a leading cause of maternal death in the postpartum period.1 Ensuring that women have access to the appropriate health care resources at the right time is critically important, not only for them and their family, but also to promote appropriate and cost effective health care utilization.
+Maternal depression has significant impacts on child development and well-being; suicide is a leading cause of maternal death in the postpartum period.
+Ensuring that women have access to the appropriate health care resources at the right time is especially important, not only for them and their family, but also to promote appropriate and cost effective health care utilization.